A Refinement of the Spanning Surface Defect in $3$ and $4$ Dimensions: Spanning Surface Defect Gaps via Connected Sums

 A non-orientable filling $F$ has a second interesting homological invariant beyond its first Betti number, namely the Euler class of its normal bundle, termed the \textbf{normal Euler number} $e(F) \in 2\zz$.
 The normal Euler number of a spanning surface is defined to be the normal Euler number of the filling that results from pushing the interior of the spanning surface into $B^4$; note that the normal Euler number of a spanning surface is the \emph{negative} of its \dfn{boundary slope}.
 See Sections~\ref{sec:geography3} and \ref{sec:geography4} for the precise definitions of the normal Euler number, boundary slope, and other foundational concepts.

-We are now ready to define our central object of study, the Euler-normalized non-orientable genus.
-For a spanning surface or filling $F$ of $K$, define its \dfn{Euler-normalized first Betti numbers} to be
+We are now ready to define our central object of study, the spanning surface defect.
+In fact, we will define several flavors of the defect.
+First, we normalize the genus of a spanning surface or filling $F$ of $K$ using the normal Euler number of $F$ and the signature of $K$.
+In particular, for a spanning surface or filling $F$ of $K$, define its \dfn{Euler-normalized first Betti numbers} to be